-Any student who is locked out of their room may go to the Department of Public Safety and request to check out a reserved room key to access their room.
+Any student who is locked out of their room may call Campus Safety and request to be let back into their room.
 The following instructions and expectations apply:

 Lost (and Unreturned) Keys

 If you lose or break your key during business hours, you must contact Facilities Services at 717-337-6700.
-After normal business hours and during weekends, you should contact the Department of Public Safety at 717-337-6911.
-Until your lock is changed, you may borrow the “bar key” from DPS.
+After normal business hours and during weekends, you should contact Campus Safety at 717-337-6911.
+Until your lock is changed, you may borrow the “bar key” from Campus Safety.
 Once your lock is changed, you will find a notice on your door.
-The notice will direct you to DPS to pick up your new key.
-Your roommates will also need to go to DPS to pick up their new keys.
+The notice will direct you to Campus Safety to pick up your new key.
+Your roommates will also need to go to Campus Safety to pick up their new keys.
 In order to pick up your new keys, you will have to return the “bar key,” and your roommates will have to return their “old” keys.

 A student’s first lost key will result in a charge of $150, second lost key is a charge of $250, and third or more lost keys is a charge of $350 each per key.
 These charges also apply when a key is not returned by a student when changing rooms or moving out of the residence halls.
 This includes students who withdraw or take a leave of absence at any time during or at the end of a semester.
 Lost key charges are billed automatically to student accounts.